The Creation of Superman

 The fourth issue of Science Fiction features a preview of the 1933 World's Fair in Chicago and a fictional review of the RKO feature King Kong, both illustrated and stenciled by Joe.
 The fourth issue was mailed to subscribers in February 1933, two months before the actual release of King Kong.

 The undated fifth issue of Science Fiction contains a full-page editorial with biographies and cartoon portraits of Jerry and Joe.
 Jerry mentions his earlier publications Cosmic Stories and Guests of the Earth.
-The profile promoted an upcoming collaboration with an unnamed "artist of great renown [sic]".
-Jerry later revealed the artist was J. Allen St. John and the comic strip was Rex Carson of the Ether Patrol.
-The strip never sold and the original drawings were later lost.
+The profile promoted an upcoming collaboration with an unnamed "artist of great renown [sic]" later revealed to be J. Allen St. John.
+Rex Carson of the Ether Patrol never sold and the original drawings were later lost.

 Mort Weisinger contributed a satirical news column under the name Ian Rectez.
-Weisinger would later become editor of the Superman titles in 1941.
+Weisinger later served as editor of the Superman titles from 1941–1970.
 Pulp artist Clay Ferguson Jr. provided an illustration for "Technocracy" that was transposed to stencil by Joe.

 A column by Julius Schwartz in the August 1933 issue of Science Fiction Digest reported that Siegel was leaving the Science Fiction staff to work on a "scientificartoon" strip for Rex Carson.
 Bernard J. Kenton was named as editor and printer.
 Kenton reportedly planned to expand Science Fiction into a larger format for 20 cents an issue.